 18th-Century Day: a one-day event at the Schuyler Estate where visitors can enjoy demonstrations of 18th-century trades and activities.

 Anniversary Living History Event: a weekend event, around September 19th, where individuals portray soldiers and followers from both armies during the Battles of Saratoga.

 Candlelight Tour: a unique, candle-lit evening tour of the Schuyler Estate.

-Saratoga National Historical Park Info and Things to Know
+Hiking in Saratoga National Historical Park

-National Parks near Saratoga National Historical Park
+Parks Near Saratoga National Historical Park

 Martin Van Buren National Historic Site